 - In case you are experiencing shortness of breath in the later stages of pregnancy, try lying on your side and put a pillow under your side to raise your chest.

 Staying in one position throughout the night is not comfortable, so shifting from side to side while favouring the left side is the best solution for a cosy sleep.
-If you wake up on your back or on your tummy in the middle of the night, do not panic.
+If you wake up on your back or your tummy in the middle of the night, do not panic.
 Just turn onto either of the sides and go back to sleep.

 Pregnant women are required to take several precautions and bring about necessary changes in their lifestyle for a smooth pregnancy.
 Trying these new sleeping positions is just one aspect of those changes.
 It is normal to feel uncomfortable for a few nights or even a few weeks as the body is used to random sleeping positions.
 Rest assured that this will become easier as the pregnancy progresses.
 Give some time to your mind and body, and you will soon be able to adjust to the new positions.